nazmulidris/developerlife.com/_posts/2016-10-02-getting-started-with-react-and-firebase.md

 title: "Building a real world app using React, Firebase, and Typescript"
 hero-image: assets/react-firebase-typescript-hero.png
 categories:
   - DB
+  - FE
-- UXE
+  - React
   - Web
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Introduction](#introduction)
   - [What does this project actually do?](#what-does-this-project-actually-do)